Online Auction Site Sign Up Event on

-Our donation center located at 2111 McCoy Road in Sun Prairie has expanded its hours of operation on weekends!
+Our Sun Prairie donation center has expanded its hours of operation on weekends.
 It is now open from 8:30 a.m. to 5 p.m. on Saturday and Sunday.
 The center’s weekday hours remain 7:30 a.m. to 5 p.m.

 The donation center gladly accepts all permissible items except large furniture.
 Residents living within the city limits of Sun Prairie who have large pieces of furniture to donate may simply call 608-246-3150 to learn about our free home pickup service.
 Some restrictions may apply.

-Our retail store next to the donation center is open from 9 a.m. to 9 p.m.
-Monday through Saturday and from 10 a.m. to 6 p.m. on Sunday.
-It, along with our other stores, provides an ever-changing inventory of gently used and new merchandise at low prices and follows an “All Brands, One Price” policy on many items of clothing.
+Our retail store next to the donation center is open from 9 a.m. to 9 p.m., Monday through Saturday, and from 10 a.m. to 6 p.m. on Sunday.

 Watch for Temporary Verona Road Exit Ramp